costinchen/shim-review/README.md

 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************
-This is our fisrt application, we had no previous signed shim.
+This is our fisrt application.
+We had no previous signed shim.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: